gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

         // execution
         $ ./Matrix-Multiplication-GPU
-        Programme assumes that matrix (square matrix) size is N*N Please enter the N size number
+        The programme assumes that the matrix (square matrix) size is N*N Please enter the N size number
         $ 256